dcanoh/lide.sql/readme.rst

 	    set = { package_description = 'Es una nueva version mucho mejor que las anteriores.' }
 	}

 sql.database:select { from = string table_name , string col1name, string col2value, ... }
 	Fetch the data from a SQL database table which returns data in the form of a result table.
 These result tables are also called result sets.

+	**Returns:** "select" is an iterator, to fetch data to lua table use ``sql.database:select_totable`` instead.

 .. code-block:: lua

-	sqll:select { from = 'lua_packages', 'package_name' }
+	for row in sqll:select { '*'; from = 'lua_packages' } do
+	    print(row.package_name);
+	end